-Alpha Sigma Lambda, a national honorary society, promotes academic excellence in non-traditional programs and recognizes the academic accomplishments of outstanding students in the Division of Distance and Online Education on Campus.
-Membership is limited on the basis of academic standing (3.5 GPA, rank in the top 10 percent of the Division of Distance and Online Education, completed 24 semester hours at Catawba, and completed 12 semester hours in liberal arts subjects).
+Alpha Sigma Lambda, a national honorary society, promotes academic excellence in non-traditional programs and recognizes the academic accomplishments of outstanding students in the Catawba Online Campus.
+Membership is limited on the basis of academic standing (3.5 GPA, rank in the top 10 percent of Catawba Online, completed 24 semester hours at Catawba, and completed 12 semester hours in liberal arts subjects).
 Alpha Sigma Lambda is the highest recognition of academic excellence at Catawba College for students in the B.B.A. and B.A.E. degree programs.